Probably Approximately Correct Labels: Introduction

-On the statistical methodology side, our proposal relates in spirit to prediction-powered inference~\cite{angelopoulos2023prediction, zrnic2023cross, angelopoulos2023ppipp}, where the goal is to improve the power of statistical inferences given a small amount of expert-labeled data, a large amount of unlabeled data, and a good pre-trained model.
-We do not focus on statistical inference per se; rather, we aim to construct an accurately labeled dataset that can be used for any downstream task.
-At a technical level, our procedure resembles the construction of risk-controlling prediction sets \cite{bates2021distribution} and performing risk-limiting audits \cite{waudby2021rilacs}.
+\paragraph{Distribution-free uncertainty quantification.} At a technical level, our procedure resembles the construction of risk-controlling prediction sets \cite{bates2021distribution} and performing risk-limiting audits \cite{waudby2021rilacs, shekhar2023risk}.
 Like the former, our procedure bounds a monotone loss function by tuning a one-dimensional threshold, though not for the purpose of predictive inference.
 Similarly to the latter, our procedure aims to collect sufficient expert labels so as to meet a pre-specified quality guarantee.
-Like \citet{shekhar2023risk}, we consider adaptive sampling weights for improved sample efficiency.
+Like all these methods, PAC labeling satisfies \emph{nonasymptotic}, \emph{distribution-free} statistical guarantees.
+To achieve this, we build on betting-based confidence intervals \cite{waudby2020estimating, orabona2023tight}.
+Our proposal relates in spirit to prediction-powered inference~\cite{angelopoulos2023prediction, zrnic2023cross, angelopoulos2023ppipp} and related control-variate approaches \cite{zhouaccelerating, egami2023using}, where the goal is to improve the power of statistical inferences given a small amount of expert-labeled data, a large amount of unlabeled data, and a good predictive model.
+We do not focus on statistical inference per se; rather, we aim to construct an accurately labeled dataset that can be used for any downstream task.